NZ disappointed at North Korea rocket launch plans

 "It's going to mean any prospect of six-party talks getting kicked off again fades into the distance."

-Next story in Political: Labour finishes year stronger than it began - polls
+Next story in Politics: Labour finishes year stronger than it began - polls

 Copyright © 2012, Radio New Zealand